-For permits to operate for a new emissions unit at a stationary source, an owner or operator shall submit a written request in accordance with the requirements of Rule [District rule addressing current requirements for permits to operate], except under the following circumstances:
+For permits to operate for a new emissions unit at a stationary source, an owner or operator shall submit a written request in accordance with the requirements of Regulation V, except under the following circumstances:

 - a.
 The construction or operation of the emissions unit is a modification under U.S. EPA regulations promulgated pursuant to Title I of the CAA, including 40 CFR Parts 51, 52, 60, 61, 63; [Reference: 40 CFR Part 70.7(e)(2)(i)(A)(5)] - b.
 The construction or operation of the emissions unit is addressed or prohibited by permits for other emissions units at the stationary source; or [Reference: 40 CFR Part 70.5(a)(ii)] - c.
-The emissions unit is an acid rain unit subject to Title IV of the CAA,.
+The emissions unit is an acid rain unit subject to Title IV of the CAA.
 [Reference: 40 CFR Part 70.7(e)]

-In the circumstances specified in subsections a., b., or c., above, an owner or operator shall apply for a permit to operate for the new emissions unit pursuant to the requirements of Rule XXX.
+In the circumstances specified in subsections a., b., or c., above, an owner or operator shall apply for a permit to operate for the new emissions unit pursuant to the requirements of Regulation X.